Unleash/unleash/docs/addons/addons.md

 > This feature was introduced in _Unleash v3.11.0_.

 Unleash Addons allows you to extend Unleash with new functionality.
-Currently addons allow you to listen to changes in Unleash and trigger updates in other systems, typical via a WebHook.
+Currently, addons allow you to listen to changes in Unleash and trigger updates in other systems, typical via a WebHook.

 Currently Unleash support the following Addons out of the box: